Kim Cragin

 Cragin, Kim

-Areas of Expertise: Counter-terrorism; Violent Extremism; Foreign Terrorist Fighters; Irregular Warfare; Middle East & North Africa; Southeast Asia
+Areas of Expertise: Counterterrorism; Irregular Warfare; Unconventional Warfare; Middle East & North Africa; Southeast Asia

-Prior to joining NDU, Dr. Cragin was a Senior Political Scientist at the RAND Corporation for fifteen years.
-She also taught counterterrorism and homeland security courses at the Naval Postgraduate School, Georgetown University, and the University of Maryland.
-While at RAND, Kim oversaw multiple research projects every year, including studies related to unconventional warfare, proxy warfare, counterterrorism, building partnership capacity, counter messaging, terrorist radicalization and recruitment, al-Qaeda and Islamic State foreign fighters, the Sovereign Citizen Movement, and technology transfers between non-state actors, amongst others.
-These studies resulted in published, peer-reviewed, monographs (see selected examples below).
+Prior to joining NDU, Dr. Cragin was a Senior Political Scientist at the RAND Corporation.
+While at RAND, Kim oversaw multipleprojects every year, including studies related to counterterrorism, unconventional warfare, proxy warfare, al-Qaeda, the Islamic State in Syria and Iraq, Hamas, Hizballah, foreign terrorist fighters, and technology transfers between non-state actors, amongst others.
+These studies resulted in peer-reviewed monographs published by the RAND Corporation (see selected examples below).
 Dr. Cragin also was detailed as senior staff to the Congressionally-mandated 9/11 FBI Review Commission, deployed to Baghdad and served as an advisor to the Multi-National Force – Iraq, and participated as research staff in the Congressionally-mandated Gilmore Commission.

-Dr. Cragin has received multiple achievement awards for her research and analysis over the past twenty years.
-These include the Joint Civilian Service Achievement Award from the Department of Defense and four achievement awards from the RAND Corporation, including the President’s Award, which is the highest honor given for impactful research.
-Kim also is a recipient of the Sherman Emerging Scholar Award, Boren Fellowship, and the Harry S. Truman Scholarship.
+Dr. Cragin has received multiple achievement awards for her work.
+These include the Joint Civilian Service Achievement Award, and the Joint Civilian Commendation Medal from the Department of Defense as well as four achievement awards from the RAND Corporation, including the President’s Award, which is the highest honor given for impactful research.
+Kim is a recipient of the Sherman Emerging Scholar Award, Boren Fellowship, and the Harry S. Truman Scholarship.
 She studied Arabic at Birzeit University in the West Bank and Hebrew at the Hebrew University in Jerusalem.
-Dr. Cragin received her undergraduate degree (honors) from Oklahoma Baptist University, a Masters in Public Policy from Duke University, and a PhD in Cultural History from the University of Cambridge (Clare College) in the United Kingdom.
+Dr. Cragin received her undergraduate degree (honors) from Oklahoma Baptist University, a Masters in Public Policy from Duke University, and a PhD from the University of Cambridge (Clare College) in the United Kingdom.

 Selected Publications